Pape Naa Pranam

 Pape Naa Pranam is a 1998 Indian Telugu-language thriller film starring J. D. Chakravarthy and Meena.
 The film initially released without a title with the director stating that he would rename the film in fifteen days after the release based on the audience's opinion.

 It is a remake of the 1995 American film Nick of Time.
-The film was dubbed into Hindi and Tamil as Aaj Ka Baadshah and Kolai Kutram.
+The film was dubbed into Hindi and Tamil as Aaj Ka Baadshah and Kolai Kutram, respectively.